kbpositive/ProjectEuler/Project2/README.md

 which will take every even number of the Fibonacci sequence below the **target** variable and add it to the **sum** variable.

-## Solution

-The sum of every even-valued term of the Fibonacci sequence that does not exceed 4,000,000 is 4,613,732.

 ## License

 This project is licensed under the MIT License.